esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 We could in theory write our own defacing algorithm.
-For such an algorithm either SITK or skimage provide several useful built in functions including [morphological operations](learners/reference.md#Morphological operations) such as erosion, dilation, grow-from-seed and other types of operations such as connected component analyses and masking.
+For such an algorithm libraries such as SITK or skimage (sci-kit image) or even openCV provide several useful built in functions including [morphological operations](learners/reference.md#Morphological operations) such as erosion, dilation, grow-from-seed and other types of operations such as connected component analysis and masking.
+Which library you choose will often be based on minimizing the number of libraries in your total code, because mixing close libraries with similarly named functions is a bad idea.

 ::::::::::::::::::::::::::::::::::::::: challenge

 ## Challenge: Soft tissue stripping(Optional)

 Look at the head MRI above.
-Try using SITK to get rid off some of the soft tissue in the image (already loaded into sag_image).
+Try using SITK to get rid of some of the soft tissue in the image (already loaded into sag_image).

 ::::::::::::::: solution

 ## Solution

-We can apprach the problem in various ways.
+We can approach the problem in various ways.
 Below is one solution with erosion, dilation and masking:

 ```python
 # Apply thresholding to remove soft tissues by first taking out the air then dilating and cleaning